soferreira/openai-synapse-analytics/README.md

 ## Setup

-1. Clone or fork this repository.
 1. Upload the csv sample data into your storage account.
 The sample data can be found on this repo under the sample-data folder.
 1. Open your Synapse workspace.
 1. Open the Data tab and connect your workspace with the storage account.
 You should be abe to see the csv files listed.
-1. Import the notebooks in this repository into your Synapse Analytics workspace.
+1. Open the Develop tab, and import the notebooks in this repository into your Synapse Analytics workspace.

 ## Use Case - Get sentiment from review